 The final option is to repurpose your old posts.
 Take a look at them and see if there are any ways to update them.
 It might be as simple as adding a couple of paragraphs, or you might need to rewrite the entire thing.
 By doing this, which way works best, your site will become current again, and hackers will be less likely to attack.
 Plus people will start visiting again.

 2. SEO: It’s likely that the whole point of having a blog in the first place is to do with SEO (search engine optimisation).
 By having a blog on your site, you can have regularly changing content, you can link to other high-ranking sites, you can include video, and you can have keywords across your site.
-This is a good thing and will help your site be found more quickly when people are searching for whatever it is you are selling or writing about.
+You may even have people reach out to you to ask if they can place niche edits on your posts.
+All of these are good things and will help your site be found more quickly when people are searching for whatever it is you are selling or writing about.

 The problem is, a lot of old blogs that are out of date and have essentially been left to gather virtual dust can have the opposite effect, and can actually be bad for your SEO.
 They are seen as poor quality content, and this is penalised by Google and other search engines because, to rank highly, your site must be a valuable one that people are going to want to visit.
 The more old content, the less value the search engines will determine you have.

 3. Brand Image: You only have one chance to make a good first impression, and your website therefore needs to look great and be completely up to date.
 Visitors who arrive on your site after searching for something, clicking through from a social media link, or heading to your site organically, don’t want to land somewhere that is old news.
 They don’t want to find old information that doesn’t make sense and isn’t relevant to what they’re searching for.

 If this happens, your brand image can suffer; it will seem as though you don’t really know what you’re talking about and that you don’t have the right information.
 You’ll be eclipsed by those who do.